nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing the help window: `help`

-This command pops open a help window that includes a summary of our commands, as well as a link to access this user guide page.
+This command pops open a help window that includes a summary of our commands, as well as a link to access the user guide page.

 Format: `help`